racoci/DevNotes/Infra/IaC/CI-CD/Bootstrap -1.md

 11. **Docker Registry**:
     - Where will the Jenkins Docker image be stored?
 ECR, Docker Hub, or elsewhere?
-	    - I have to use on
+	    - I have to use only AWS services so probably ECR

+# First Round